Pope cancels local trip, Vatican says no cause for concern

 "I am sure I act for the hearts and minds of us all when I send a warm embrace to Pope Francis.
 May he overcome this indisposition quickly," Scola said.

-The pope, who suffers from sciatica, canceled a scheduled walk in a procession through the streets of Rome last week, a decision the Vatican said was to conserve his strength for coming engagements.
+The pope, who suffers from sciatica, cancelled a scheduled walk in a procession through the streets of Rome last week, a decision the Vatican said was to conserve his strength for coming engagements.

-He canceled an engagement the week before due to a slight fever, but subsequently made a number of public appearances during which he seemed to be in good health.
+He cancelled an engagement the week before due to a slight fever, but subsequently made a number of public appearances during which he seemed to be in good health.

 (Writing by Isla Binnie; Editing by Robin Pomeroy)